 “Exploring global religious traditions through artifactual literacy,” focuses on finding spaces to integrate family and culture in literacy curriculum.
 It is available via English Teaching Practice and Critique.

 “Hero or Monster?
-Diverse Student Considerations of The Odyssey” is in press with The English Journal and considers student connections and questions about cannon texts by analyzing archetypes, reading multicultural texts, and creating counterstories.
+Diverse Student Considerations of The Odyssey” was in The English Journal and considers student connections and questions about cannon texts by analyzing archetypes, reading multicultural texts, and creating counterstories.

 The final article from my dissertation research, “Learning to be Culturally Responsive: Listening to Student Stories in the Emergent Bilingual Classroom” and has been submitted for publication.
 It considers ways we can integrate the lessons we learn when incorporating literacy projects focused on student assets into required English Language Arts curriculum.